vyazadji/MMM-FullCalendar/README.md

 # MMM-FullCalendar
-MagicMirror module for showing FullCalendar with your events
+MagicMirror module for showing FullCalendar https://fullcalendar.io/ with your events.
 > This is an extension to the [MagicMirror](https://github.com/MichMich/MagicMirror) project.

 ## Installation